-There are over a hundred islands with lots of birds at the Vilsandi National Park, seals' haul-out sites, fish spawn bays, and various coastal sceneries in the western part of Saaremaa.
-The biggest and most interesting one is the Vilsandi Island.
+At Vilsandi National Park there are over a hundred islands with lots of birds, seals' haul-out sites, fish spawn bays, and various coastal sceneries in the western part of Saaremaa.
+The biggest and most interesting one is Vilsandi Island.

-The park is located in an area which is geologically, zoologically, and botanically very interesting, and the sea-related cultural heritage is preserved there.
+The park is located in an area which is geologically, zoologically, and botanically very interesting, and the sea-related cultural heritage there is well preserved .

-The visitors are asked to begin their National Park tour at the RMK information point at Loona, where there are permanent exhibitions, explanations and maps.
+Visitors are asked to begin their National Park tour at the RMK information point at Loona, where there are permanent exhibitions, explanations, and maps.